Energy Bills

 Support with bills

 If you struggle to pay your energy bills, there are lots of places you can go to for advice and help.
 This article from Martin Lewis gives some good advice on where you can go to get support, including on hardship grants you can get from energy providers.
-You should seriously consider speaking to your energy provider too, as they are legally required to help you if you are struggling to pay for your energy usage.
+You should seriously consider speaking to your energy provider, as they are legally required to help you if you are struggling to pay for your energy usage.

 Paying for energy through monthly direct debit can cut your energy bill quite significantly, however, as bills estimate your usage, it’s possible that you will be paying for more than you actually use.
 If you pay for your energy via direct debit or on receipt of your bill, you can calculate your expected payments from October based on the Energy Price Cap.

 You will not be alone in struggling to pay your bills, many students and other households across the UK will be making difficult decisions this year.
 If you are a student who is struggling with money, you can always make an appointment with the Money Team at Student Services.
 If you are a member of staff or from the wider community, you may find Citizens Advice helpful, or speaking to your bank directly.
-Scottish Government

 The Scottish Government has put together a website for Cost of Living, and there is a section on energy bills which may be useful.